worflor/woflo-petsplus-mod/docs/features/stimulus.md

 Events trigger [emotions](emotions.md).
 The Mood Engine blends them into the [moods](moods.md) you see.

 It works like real feelings: recent intense stuff matters more than old faded stuff.
-Each [emotion](emotions.md) feeds into multiple [moods](moods.md) with different strengths, and your pet's [nature](natures.md) shapes how they process everything.
+Each emotion feeds into multiple moods with different strengths, and your pet's [nature](natures.md) shapes how they process everything.

 This is why mood changes feel natural.
 Sudden fear hits instantly.
 Contentment builds slowly.
-The system mirrors how actual emotions work.
+The system tries to mirror how actual emotions work.

-*For details on how emotions are tracked and decay, see [Emotions](emotions.md).
-For mood levels and intensity, see [Moods](moods.md#mood-intensity).*

 ## Emotion Context Cues